etzinis/optimal_condition_training/README.md

 Code and data recipes for the paper: Optimal Condition Training for Target Source Separation by Efthymios Tzinis, Gordon Wichern, Paris Smaragdis and Jonathan Le Roux

+We will soon also release the conditional version with embedding refinement for the conditional Sudo rm -rf model [[3]](#3) because the code is associated with MERL licences.
+The new repo will be linked here and will be fully functional.

 TLDR; The main contribution of this paper is to introduce a novel way of training, namely, optimal condition training (OCT) for single-channel target source separation, based on greedy parameter updates using the highest performing condition among equivalent conditions associated with a given target source.
 OCT improves upon single-conditioned models and oracle permutation invariant training.
 We also propose a variation of OCT with condition refinement, in which an initial conditional vector is adapted to the given mixture and transformed to a more amenable representation for target source extraction.

 ## Table of contents